interledger/rfcs/0000-stream/0000-stream.md

 | `0x22` | Stream Data Max |
 | `0x23` | Stream Data Blocked |
 | `0x24` | Stream Data Close |

+#### Padding

+Zero (hex `0x00`) bytes MAY be appended after the other frames, for example to ensure that all packets are the same size to minimize the information gained from passive packet analysis.
+A parser SHOULD stop reading once it reaches a zero byte instead of a Frame Type Identifier.